 Start your future here

-If you want a future in preserving historic architecture, then our course is the right choice to help prepare you for the next step in your career.
 We work with industrial partners to make sure you have the technical, communication and design skills that employers value.
 You’ll work on group projects with students on other construction-related MSc courses, preparing you for a range of professional positions.
 You’ll graduate with the ability to make a real contribution to the preservation of our architectural landscape.
 Our graduates have gone on to work in roles such as:

 - Inspectors and managers at Historic England and English Heritage